 Land Use Maximum Residential Density Residential: Low Density Up to 2.0 dwelling units per acre.
-Maximum building height is 2-1/2 stories Residential and no higher than 30 feet.
-(LDR) Medium Up to 4.0 dwelling units per acre.
-A 25% minimum open space is required.
-Density Developments with 100 units or more shall be required to have a public Residential recreation component.
-Developments with more than 300 proposed units (MDR) must use the Village Mixed Use designation.
+Maximum building height is 2-1/2 Residential stories and no higher than 30 feet.
+(LDR) Medium Up to 4.0 3.0 dwelling units per acre.
+A 25% minimum open space is Density required.
+Developments with 100 units or more shall be required to Residential have a public recreation component.
+Developments with either more (MDR) than 300 proposed dwelling units or more than 100 acres must use the Village Mixed Use designation.
 May include support community facilities and elementary schools.
-Maximum building height is 2- 1/2 stories and no higher than 30 feet.
-Rural Lifestyle Up to 1.0 dwelling unit per 2 acres.
-Must have a minimum of 2 acres for this (RL) land use.
+Maximum building height is 2-1/2 stories and no higher than 30 feet.

+Rural Up to 1.0 per 2 acres.
+Must have a minimum of 2 acres for this land Lifestyle (RL) use.
 A 50% minimum open space is required.
 All buildings shall not exceed a 0.15 floor area ratio.
 The maximum impervious surface coverage is 0.20.
 Maximum building height is 2-1/2 stories and no higher than 30 feet.

-Land Use Maximum Land Intensity Neighborhood Commercial (NC) The maximum floor area ratio is 0.50.
-The maximum impervious surface coverage is 0.70.
-The maximum building height is 35 feet and limited to two-stories.
+Land Use Maximum Land Intensity Neighborhood The maximum floor area ratio is 0.50.
+The maximum impervious Commercial surface coverage is 0.70.
+The maximum building height is 35 feet (NC) and limited to two-stories.
 The maximum building size is 5,000 sq. ft. unless a special exception is granted to the developer by the Town Council.
 Elementary and middle schools are also permitted in this category.
-Light Industrial (LI) The maximum impervious surface is 0.70.
-The maximum floor area ratio is 0.60.
+Light The maximum impervious surface is 0.70.
+The maximum floor area Industrial (LI) ratio is 0.60.
 High schools are permitted in this category.
-Institutional (INST) The maximum floor area ratio is 0.25.
-The maximum impervious surface coverage is 0.40.
+Institutional The maximum floor area ratio is 0.25.
+The maximum impervious (INST) surface coverage is 0.40.
 A 25% minimum open space is required.
 Maximum building height is 2-1/2 stories and no higher than 30 feet.
-Recreation (REC) Maximum impervious surface coverage is 0.30.
-Restricted to passive or active recreational facilities as established in the Recreation and Open Space Element or by the Town Council.
-Conservation (CON) No buildings.
-Restricted to boardwalks, docks, observation decks, and similar facilities as allowed by the Town and all regulatory agencies.
-Public/Utility (PUB) The maximum floor area ratio is 0.25.
-The maximum impervious surface coverage is 0.50.
+Recreation Maximum impervious surface coverage is 0.30.
+Restricted to passive (REC) or active recreational facilities as established in the Recreation and Open Space Element or by the Town Council.
+Conservation No buildings.
+Restricted to boardwalks, docks, observation decks, (CON) and similar facilities as allowed by the Town and all regulatory agencies.
+Public/Utility The maximum floor area ratio is 0.25.
+The maximum impervious (PUB) surface coverage is 0.50.
 For utilities, the maximum building height is 1 story or no higher than 20 feet for building; 2 story and 35 feet for other facilities.

-Village Mixed Use (VMU) Minimum of 25 acres to apply for this land use.
-Maximum density of 4 dwelling units per acre, which may be increased to 6 dwelling units per acre if the development includes 20% usable public open space (no wetlands).
+Village Mixed Use (VMU)

+Minimum of 25 100 acres to apply for this land use.
+Maximum density of 4-3.0 dwelling units per acre, which may be increased to 6-Town Council may allow an increase up to 4.0 dwelling units per acre if the development includes substantial recreation facilities for field sports, court games, and/or indoor recreation facilities.
+20% usable public open space (no wetlands).
 Residential areas shall comprise a minimum of 70% of the net land area and a maximum of 85% of the net land area.

 Commercial/non-residential areas shall comprise a minimum of 15% of the net land area and a maximum of 30% of the net land area.
 This includes community facilities and schools.
-For developments with more than 100 acres, 5% of the non-residential land shall be dedicated for public/civic buildings.
-Commercial/non-residential may be 2 stories with 50% coverage as long as parking and other support facilities (stormwater) are met.
-The maximum building height is 35 feet.
-Public recreational uses must occupy a minimum of 10% of the useable open space (no wetlands).
-A minimum of 25% open space is required.
-The maximum building size is 30,000 sq. ft.; unless a special exception is granted to the developer by the Town Council.